Learn

 Subterranean termites

 Subterranean termites, including Reticulitermes and Heterotermes species, are tied to soil, mud tubes, slab edges, garages, patios, and utility penetrations.
-An inspection answers what is happening; treatment handles confirmed activity or risk that needs a plan.
+Home inspectors handle formal inspection documentation; Firehouse handles treatment planning when evidence points that direction.

 Rats, mice, and roof rats